frePPLe/frepple/doc/user-guide/model-reference/operations.rst

                                          producing the same item-location, or the same item-location can also be replenished with :doc:`purchase orders<item-suppliers>` and/or :doc:`distribution orders<item-distributions>`.

+                                         The value of this field is only used when the item field is populated on the operation.
+Only then is the operation registered as a replenishment method for the item at this location.

                                          When the priority is 0, the operation is not actively used during planning.